Home / News / Crypto / News / Solana Spot ETF Approval Timing, Details in Full: SEC’s Decision Due Late January

 Whilst the SEC is seemingly warming to crypto, altcoins probably have a long way to go before trading as ETFs on U.S. exchanges.
 At best, the SEC could begin considering SOL fund applications in 2025.

-But this primarily depends on several major factors, including the fact that it is classed as an unregistered security, as per several lawsuits from the SEC to crypto exchanges.
+However, this primarily depends on several major factors, including the fact that it is classified as an unregistered security, as per several lawsuits from the SEC regarding crypto exchanges.

 Was this Article helpful?
 Yes No